cjripple/DH110-SEM1F/portfolio/README.md

 https://user-images.githubusercontent.com/91553088/144009786-5ef6bdd3-7db6-4810-ad46-8633b8858acb.mp4

 If you would like to see a walkthrough of the protoype, please view the video above.
 If you are having issues, you can view it on Google Drive.
-Please view this video [here](https://drive.google.com/file/d/18C9wr4_o-2rT118ITFp1ZW0KaPHC2K4J/view?usp=sharing)
+You may view the video on Google Drive [here](https://drive.google.com/file/d/18C9wr4_o-2rT118ITFp1ZW0KaPHC2K4J/view?usp=sharing)

 ## Optional Evaluation and Revision History